kuang-da/kuangda-website/content/authors/admin/_index.md

 title: Da Kuang
 ---

 I am a second-year Ph.D. student in the Department of Computer and Information Science, University of Pennsylvania, advised by Professor [Junhyong Kim](https://kim.bio.upenn.edu/).
 My research interests center around single-cell genomics.
-I am currently working on robust transformation on scRNA-seq data to make the observations biological comparable.
+I am currently working on robust objective optimization in biology problems.

 I am also working on a [reading list](https://publish.obsidian.md/single-cell-papers/README) about Single-cell genomics.
 This list aims to help computational background students like me get familiar with the field while keeping up with the trends.